SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 Bitwise Operators
 -----------------

-Bitwise operators enable you to manipulate the individual raw data bits within a data structure.
+*Bitwise operators* enable you to manipulate the individual raw data bits within a data structure.
-They are often used in low-level programming, including graphics programming and device driver creation.
+They are often used in low-level programming, such as graphics programming and device driver creation.
-They may also be useful when working with raw data from external sources, integrating with electronics hardware, and when encoding and decoding data for communication via a custom protocol.
+They can also be useful when working with raw data from external sources, integrating with electronics hardware, and when encoding and decoding data for communication via a custom protocol.